apache/nifi-minifi-cpp/PROCESSORS.md

 ### Description

 Puts FlowFiles to an Amazon S3 Bucket.
-The upload uses either the PutS3Object method.
+The upload uses the PutS3Object method.
 The PutS3Object method send the file in a single synchronous call, but it has a 5GB size limit.
 Larger files sent using the multipart upload methods are currently not supported.
 The AWS libraries select an endpoint URL based on the AWS region, but this can be overridden with the 'Endpoint Override URL' property for use with other S3-compatible endpoints.
 The S3 API specifies that the maximum file size for a PutS3Object upload is 5GB.

 ### Properties